Actions & Inputs

 Checked Valid Hover

-The Checkbox has a checked valid hover state.
-The style of the Checkbox input changes to visually communicate and provide feedback to the user that the Checkbox has been checked and is in a valid state, and hovered over.
+The checkbox input changes style to let the user know the checkbox is checked, in a valid state and hovered over.
 The style of the label remains the same.

 Checked Valid Focus Hover